Deer Park, Louisville

 Deer Park is a neighborhood four miles southeast of downtown Louisville, Kentucky, USA.
-Most of the neighborhood was developed from 1890 through the 1920s as a streetcar suburb, with all but six of its 24 subdivisions being developed by 1917, and the last laid out by 1935, although some development west of Norris Place continued after World War II.
+Most of the neighborhood was developed from 1890 through the 1920s as a streetcar suburb.All but six of its 24 subdivisions being developed by 1917, and the last laid out by 1935, although some development west of Norris Place continued after World War II.

 Deer Park's boundaries are Bardstown Road, Newburg Road, Eastern Parkway and Douglass Boulevard.
 Deer Park is considered a part of a larger area of Louisville called The Highlands.

 Prior to subdivision, it was agricultural.
 The origin of the name is not entirely clear, although recent campaigns to "put the deer back in Deer Park" have seen colorful deer sculptures placed at local businesses, parodying a Louisville-wide campaign with larger horse sculptures placed similarly.

 Schools and landmarks

 The neighborhood is largely residential.
 Most businesses and other non-residential buildings are found along Norris Place, Bardstown Road, and Newburg Road.
 These facilities include Highland Middle School and the King's Daughters and Sons Home, an institute for the ill and disabled opened in 1909 and renamed Highlands Nursing Home in the early 2000s.
 Other schools in the neighborhood include the Catholic primary schools St. Francis and St. Agnes, and the DePaul School, a private school for students with dyslexia and other specific learning differences.

 Bellarmine University is located on the Belknap side of the boundary between that neighborhood and Deer Park; until the 21st century, Deer Park residents had little contact with the university other than its function as a polling place during the elections.
 As the university has sought to expand its student base and campus, residents residing the closest to the university met with Bellarmine representatives on an ad hoc basis to address areas of concern such as street, rather than campus parking, and the building of a stadium in close proximity to houses on an adjoining street.
 The ad hoc nature of meeting with Bellarmine ceased in 2005 when there was a push by the university to buy houses on the Bellarmine side of Richmond Drive west of Norris and use them as student housing.
 This was opposed by Belknap and Deer Park residents and brought before the zoning commission.
 From this effort, the Good Neighbor Working Group was formed with Bellarmine to ensure their expansion and plans for growth did not adversely affect the integrity of the neighborhood.

 A local landmark is the Bullock-Clifton House, also called the Yunker house, a former farmhouse built in 1834 and located at the corner of Richmond and Rosedale.
 The imposing structure was described in a 1980 study as "steamboat gothic," and is on the National Register of Historic Places.
 Early landowners included the Norris, Duker and Stevens families, after whom streets in the neighborhood are named.
 Two other streets are named after locations in Virginia (Richmond and Roanoke), and Hartman Avenue is named after developer George Hartman, who developed the area in 1914 on what was family property.